REDESIGNED IN 2023

-Pace leaders are a free service available to help athletes achieve their goal times.
+Learn more about ProHealth Physicians Pace Teams, a free service available to help athletes achieve their goal times.
+More…

 This event is timed by Granite State Race Services and uses the B-Tag timing system (timing chip is attached to the back of the race bib).
 Please wear the race bib on the front of the shirt.